alexander-any7/Anyaegbunam-Alexander/README.md

 I'm a Backend Engineer and a Data Analyst in training.
 I'm also a freelance Transcriber, Proofreader, and Editor for several companies.

-Languages: Python, R, C++, Javascript, Html, CSS, SQL.
+Languages: Python, R, C#, Javascript, Html, CSS, SQL.

 **Here's a quick summary about me**: